truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLITwoFactor.md

 #### Description
 The `verify` command requires the `token` property.
+The property argument is separated by the `=` delimiter.
 Enter the command, then press <kbd>Enter</kbd>.
 The command returns `true` if provided `token` successfully authenticates.